An Italian Walking Holiday

 Along the way you might find you’ve wandered into a sleepy hilltop hamlet like Casole d’Elsa in time for lunch in an arty trattoria.
 Eat your fill of fresh crostini and panzanella salad washed down with a delightful Chianti.
 If you continue on, after fording a few streams and passing abandoned farmhouses that tug at your heartstrings you could stop for the night at a farm-stay for a delicious Fiorentina steak and soft bed before the next day’s travels.

-Tuscany at its most seductive is Tuscany with a Love Italy tour operator.
-An Italian walking holiday can be challenging for an independent traveller and a specialist hiking company makes all the difference.
+Explore enchanting hill-top villages surrounded by classic Tuscan countryside with a Love Italy tour operator like HF Holidays.
+An Italian walking holiday can be challenging for an independent traveller and a company specializing in walks makes all the difference.
 No need to rely on poor maps, sporadic sign posting when you have seasoned hiking and trekking guides to keep you on the right track.

 Contrary to popular belief, Tuscany is not ‘Chiantishire’.
 Far from being waylaid by linen-clad stereotypes, you may not meet a soul while walking in Italy in the Tuscan countryside (sounds wonderful!) apart from some languid-eyed Chianina cattle who unfortunately, cannot give directions or warn you that the only trattoria for miles around is closed on Monday.